-In our experience of researching people’s engagement with brands it seems to us that strong relationships are formed with those where there is visual force.
-We have written before about Brand Force, and also about Looking Good.
+In our experience of researching people’s engagement with brands, it seems to us that strong relationships are formed with those where there is a visual force.
 Psychologists and behavioural scientists have, for decades, talked about the power of visual appearance and body language over verbal communication.

 Get in touch if you want to see more about brand body language.